 Import all Scripts from each file.
 Look for import errors (they will be saved to the import.log file), typically from identical script names or relationship names not being identical.
 Rename the scripts as needed, ensure the relationship names are correct and then delete the scripts you imported with errors and repeat the import until absolutely zero errors are present upon import.

 Copy and Paste layouts from each file into the appropriate layout.
 Make sure any buttons on the layout are now linked to the correct scripts and fields are linked to the correct tables/relationships.
 This is where all the hard work of conversion and consolidation comes together and why it is so critical to ensure unique names for relationships and scripts.
-The only bad news here is the tab order will have to be reset for these layouts, the good news is now in FileMaker 10 tab orders are much easier to adjust.
+The only bad news here is the tab order will have to be reset for these layouts.
+The good news is now, as of FileMaker 10, tab orders are much easier to adjust.

 Consolidate all external script references into the correct file and select the same script name.
 The Metadata Magic Conversion Issue Report will help you if the system came from FileMaker 6 or prior.